John Lee (author)

-John Lee (born March 12, 1931) is an American writer of thrillers, many of them set in Second World War settings, as well as non-fiction books.
+John Lee (March 12, 1931 – 2013) was an American writer of thrillers, many of them set in Second World War settings, as well as non-fiction books.
 He was also a professor of journalism, distinguished by his conscious decision not to take up a doctorate despite having made all the preparations for it.

-He was married to novelist Barbara Moore until her death in 2002 and regularly commuted between Memphis, Tennessee and Texas.
-Retired from teaching, he is now married to Shirley Miller Lee, a former South African, living on a ranch in Central Texas.
+Lee was married to novelist Barbara Moore until her death in 2002 and regularly commuted between Memphis, Tennessee and Texas.
+Retired from teaching, he was later married to Shirley Miller Lee, a former South African, and lived on a ranch in Central Texas.

 His best-known book is The Ninth Man, in which a daring Nazi spy penetrates the White House and nearly succeeds in assassinating President Franklin D. Roosevelt.
 He has also written six non-fiction books, including two popular university journalism texts (co-written with Edward Jay Friedlander).

-Biography
+Early life

-Born in Oklahoma, Lee was raised and educated in Brownsville, Texas.
+Born in Oklahoma on March 12, 1931, Lee was raised and educated in Brownsville, Texas.
 He attended college at Texas Tech, where he studied journalism under J. Russell Heitman, earning a B.A.
 While at Tech, he met and married fellow student Jeane Womack.
 They had a daughter, Janet Carol (Lee's only child), in 1952.
 Upon graduation, he went to work briefly as a sports writer for the Lubbock Avalanche-Journal, then was hired by the Fort Worth Star-Telegram, where he spent the next five years.
 His first marriage ended in 1956.
 In 1957, he married reporter Barbara Moore, who was also to become a novelist.
 The couple went to Europe for a year, living in Fuengirola, Spain, and returned to the United States in 1958 to work for the Denver Post for two years, then to corporate public relations for the Goodyear Tire & Rubber Company in Akron, Ohio.
 After two years at Goodyear, they went to Mexico to continue writing fiction.

 In 1963, they returned to Texas, where Moore took a reporting job with the San Antonio Light and Lee remained at home, writing.
 A year later, Lee was offered a position as editor of the English-language Tehran Journal in Iran, but chose instead to return to school.
-He took a position at West Virginia University, where he taught courses in photography and earned a masters in Journalism, with a minor in Broadcast Television.
+He took a position at West Virginia University, where he taught courses in photography and earned a master's degree in journalism, with a minor in Broadcast Television.
 His master's thesis, a study of English-language newspapers around the world in non-English-speaking countries, was published and sold to newspaper and government people by the West Virginia journalism department.